 The sauce on these Apricot Sesame Chicken Skewers with Grilled Asparagus is so good people want to drink it.
 No. Lie.

 Tender, boneless, skinless chicken breasts cut into cubes and skewered, grilled to perfection and then drenched in a fabulous sweet and spicy sauce!
-The sauce is made with sweet shallots, tangy apricot preserves, ginger, teriyaki, orange juice and spicy red pepper flakes!
-Yum!
+The sauce is made with sweet shallots, tangy apricot preserves, ginger, teriyaki, orange juice and spicy red pepper flakes.
+The combination is fabulous.

 The Recipe: Apricot Sesame Chicken Skewers with Grilled Asparagus